-BUILDING GROUP MEMBERSHIP AND LABOR AGREEMENT
+NEW CONSTRUCTION MEMBERSHIP AND LABOR AGREEMENT

-BUILDING GROUP

-This agreement is entered into on the day of , 20, between the members of building group , commonly known as and hereinafter referred to as the "BUILDING GROUP MEMBERS" and
+This agreement is entered into on the day of , 20, between the members of building group \\\\\, commonly known as \\\\\ (Name of Building Group) (group #) GROUP hereinafter referred to "BUILDING MEMBERS" and as the and (INSERT ORGANIZATION NAME) hereinafter referred to as " (INSERT ORGANIZATION NAME) ."
+The principal location of building group (Insert Group #) is \\\\\(Address, City/Town/County, State)

-(group #)

-(Name of Building Group)

-(Name of Self-Help Grant Recipient)

-hereinafter referred to as "SELF-HELP GRANT RECIPIENT."
-The principal location of building group is

-(group #) (Address, City/Town/County, State)

-The SELF-HELP GRANT RECIPIENT is an eligible entity that provides technical assistance and management services for building group members under the Mutual Self-Help Housing Program.
+The (INSERT ORGANIZATION NAME) is an eligible entity that provides technical assistance and management services for building group members under the United State Department of Agriculture (USDA) Rural Development Mutual Self-Help Housing Program.

-The SELF-HELP GRANT RECIPIENT is not acting as a "contractor" on behalf of BUILDING GROUP MEMBERS, but as a Rural Development grant manager and technical advisor.
-BUILDING GROUP MEMBERS, as homeowners and builders, are acting as their own general contractor.
-The BUILDING GROUP MEMBERS agree to hold the SELF-HELP GRANT RECIPIENT harmless for any purchases, even though such purchases may have been made by the SELF-HELP GRANT RECIPIENT on behalf of the BUILDING GROUP MEMBERS.
+The (INSERT ORGANIZATION NAME) is NOT acting as a "general contractor", but an authorized agent on behalf of BUILDING GROUP MEMBERS, as a USDA Rural Development grant manager and technical advisor.
+BUILDING GROUP MEMBERS, as homeowners and builders, are the owner builders.
+The BUILDING GROUP MEMBERS agree to hold the (INSERT ORGANIZATION NAME) harmless for any purchases, even though such purchases may have been made by the (INSERT ORGANIZATION NAME) on behalf of the BUILDING GROUP MEMBERS.

-The purpose of the Agreement is to foster the smooth accomplishment of the BUILDING GROUP MEMBERS' goal of construction of houses.
-The BUILDING GROUP MEMBERS understand and agree with each other and with the SELF-HELP GRANT RECIPIENT that this Agreement will control the progress of the project.
+The purpose of the Agreement is to foster the smooth accomplishment of the BUILDING GROUP MEMBERS' goal to construct houses.
+The BUILDING GROUP MEMBERS understand and agree with each other and with the (INSERT ORGANIZATION NAME) that this Agreement will control the progress of the project.
 Violation of any portion of this Agreement may result in implementation of Section VII of this Agreement.
-Rural Development is not a party to this agreement.
+USDA Rural Development is not a party to this agreement.